harmony-one/h/progress/konstantin-potapov.md

+2026-03-06 Fri: Good news everyone!
+Ulad and I successfully achieved 60 blocks per minute on localnet and reproduced the same results on devnet.
+This is a significant milestone toward achieving 1-second finality.
+Current deviations are around 1.5%, which is a promising result.
+Next week we plan to test the system’s fault tolerance.

+---

 2026-02-28 Fri: This week I helped Ulad with the upcoming release and reviewed several pull requests.
 Additionally, I continued working on visualization of the 1-second block interval graph.
 However, this task is complicated by the fact that Grafana does not support intervals smaller than one second, while the analysis requires sub-second resolution.

 ---